 We know the impact of COVID-19 will have ripple effects in our lives—emotionally, spiritually, physically, mentally, and financially.
-We want to help you with the challenges that will come your way and provide ways for you to serve.
+We want to help you with the challenges that you will face and provide ways for you to serve.

-The closings of schools, workplaces, and organizations has drastic implications for many.
-If you, or someone you know is in need of assistance, we are here to help.
+The closings of schools, workplaces, and organizations has drastic implications for us.
+If you or someone you know is in need of assistance, we are here to help.